C2DH/ranketwo/pages/structureoftheteaching.md

 ## What does each component have to offer?

-The teaching modules have been structured in such a manner that they can serve the needs of students,lecturers or independent learners with limited time, as well as those who really want to study a topic in depth.
-Each module can consist of a SMALL, MEDIUM or LARGE component.
+The lessons have been structured in such a manner that they can serve the needs of students,lecturers or independent learners with limited time, as well as those who really want to study a topic in depth.
+Each lesson can consist of a SMALL, MEDIUM or LARGE component.

 (could we place here 3 images of sizes of shoes: 35.  -    39.   -   42? )

-The lessons have been structured in such a manner that they can serve the needs of students,lecturers or independent learners with limited time, as well as those who really want to study a topic in depth.
-Each module can consist of a SMALL, MEDIUM or LARGE component.

 {: .extra-spacing}
 ## SMALL